 Find Out the Inspiration Behind the Pattern

 Ali from ALI FIBER ARTS shared with me details of his first crochet design and how it was hatched from a family and cultural tradition.
-He grew up surrounded with the Nazar motif (an eye shaped amulet), which is believed to ward off evil.
-This motif was ever present in his childhood.
+He grew up surrounded by the Nazar motif (an eye-shaped amulet), which is believed to ward off evil.
+This motif was ever-present in his childhood.
 He shared that his childhood home had a wall hanging with the evil eye (Nazar motif) at the entry of his home.
-He recalls how his mother would attach a bead of Nazar inside of his uniform before sending him off to school.
-Such a unique motif wouldn’t easily be found in the crochet world so, Ali set in motion to design a piece that would honor his Greco-Turkish heritage and beliefs.
+He recalls how his mother would attach a bead of Nazar inside his uniform before sending him off to school.
+Such a unique motif wouldn’t easily be found in the crochet world, so Ali set in motion to design a piece that would honor his Greco-Turkish heritage and beliefs.
 You can read about his other designs HERE.

 Other times, finding a problem may not be one YOU have specifically.
 It could be a problem your friends or family experience.
-It could be a pain point of your Instagram audience.
+It could be a pain point for your Instagram audience.
 This is where doing a little exploring will come in handy!
-First, you must begin to understand THEIR perspective on the ‘problem’.
-Find out why they care about the problem, what they think about the problem, listen to their frustrations about the problem.
+First, you must begin to understand THEIR perspective on the ‘problem.’
+Find out why they care about the problem and what they think about the problem, and listen to their frustrations about the problem.
 Put yourself into their shoes so you can better understand their pain.

 You’ve identified a problem, now it’s time to let your creative brain fly free and soar!
-This is where you begin to solve the problem you’ve identified and get all your solutions out of your head and unto paper!
-Don’t allow any kind of discouragement, over thinking, comparison, or doubt get in your way!
+This is where you begin to solve the problem you’ve identified and get all your solutions out of your head and onto paper!
+Don’t allow any kind of discouragement, overthinking, comparison, or doubt to get in your way!
 Every idea is a valuable and possible solution to the problem.
 This isn’t the time or space to sort through all your ideas, you’ll do that later.
 For now, get every idea out!

-Here are few great ideas for a successful brainstorming session:
+Here are a few great ideas for a successful brainstorming session:

 - Don’t set any rules.
 The most successful brainstorming sessions have no rules, no boundaries, and no reservations.
-Nothing is off limits.
-This is a time where you can’t allow yourself to think or talk negatively about the ideas that come to mind.
+Nothing is off-limits.
+This is a time when you can’t allow yourself to think or talk negatively about the ideas that come to mind.
 What you may think is a ‘stupid’ idea could very well be an ingenious idea!
 Allow every idea that comes to mind to have a fair shot at becoming the solution!